resoluteworks/invirt/docs/docs/overview/quickstart.md

 }
 ```

-The contents of the `index.peb` template are as follows:
+The content of the `index.peb` template is as follows:

 ```html
 <!DOCTYPE html>